alefmreis/api-vehicles/README.md

 npm run dev
 ```

 Don't forget to configure your .env file at the root of the project.
-If you have any questions on how to configure your .env, take a look at the .env.sample file

 ## How to consume the API
   - After start an application you can access the swagger located on http://localhost:3500/swagger